SF-Org-Summary/sf-org-summary-cli/README.md

 # SF Org Summary

 ## Overview
 SF Org Summary is a Salesforce CLI plugin designed to provide a comprehensive summary of various data points within your Salesforce Org instance(s).
-It allows you to quickly gather essential information, including Apex test results, and key metadata, aiding in the analysis and understanding of your Salesforce environment.
+It allows you to quickly gather essential information including key metatdata, Apex test results, code line counters and thereby aiding in the analysis and understanding of your Salesforce environment.

 ## Features